TENET-RCCPII/rccpii-2018/pages/mentorship.md

 In 2018, the Carpentries Task Force aim to run several online sessions for trained Carpentry instructors, to learn more about the tools and techniques employed by the Carpentries in the classroom.

-The first online training opportunity is scheduled over six weeks and will run as follows:
+The first online training opportunity ran in March and April over six weeks and included the following lessons:

-- 20 March 2018: Data organization in spreadsheets
+- 20 March 2018: Data organization in spreadsheets (taught by Katrin Tirok)
-- 27 March 2018: Cleaning data with OpenRefine
+- 27 March 2018: Cleaning data with OpenRefine (taught by Kayleigh Lino)
-- 3 April 2018: R - Before we start and Introduction to R
+- 3 April 2018: R - Before we start and Introduction to R (taught by Anelda van der Walt)
-- 10 April 2018: R -  Starting with data
+- 10 April 2018: R -  Starting with data (taught by Anelda van der Walt)
-- 17 April 2018: R -  Aggregating and analyzing data with dplyr
+- 17 April 2018: R -  Aggregating and analyzing data with dplyr (taught by Caroline F. Ajilogba)
-- 24 April 2018: R -  Data visualization with ggplot2
+- 24 April 2018: R -  Data visualization with ggplot2 (taught by Lactatia Motsuku)

-Applications will open shortly.

 ## Monthly Carpentry Instructors Meetups